AlbertLewi/DustRemovalPrototype/README.md

 - Image names must be manually changed
 - Path for run image storge must be specified by you
 - Detection works fairly well within the limitations
+- Make your own test folders and what not

 Some Limitations:
 - Code can not handle reflections on dust just reflections on surrounding surfaces